gemmagerber/autoLIMR/README.md

 and
 [limSolve](https://cran.r-project.org/web/packages/limSolve/index.html)

-For more information please consult the vignette
+For more information please consult the html vignette

 ## Installation